 Ruth Dagan (Dr.)

 Ruth is head of the Environment and Climate Change practice and the Industrial Manufacturing practice at Herzog Fox & Neeman.

-Ruth has been a leading environment and climate change law practitioner for over two decades.
-She has accumulated a wealth of experience advising a wide range of clients in these fields, including leading domestic and multinational corporations across all sectors.
+Ruth has been a leading global environment and climate change law practitioner for over two decades.
+She has accumulated a wealth of experience advising a wide range of clients in these fields, including leading domestic and multinational corporations across diverse sectors.

-Ruth is internationally recognized as an expert in climate finance and carbon markets, working closely with a multitude of international corporations, tech companies, financial institutions and investors, to develop curated carbon strategies tailored to their unique needs and targets, ensure compliance with international market standards and resolve complex legal issues relating to the development of carbon projects and carbon market transactions.
+Ruth is internationally recognized as an expert in climate finance and carbon markets, working closely with a multitude of international corporations, tech companies, financial institutions and investors, to develop curated carbon strategies tailored to their unique needs and targets, ensure compliance with international standards and resolve complex legal issues relating to the development of carbon projects, carbon market transactions and climate finance.

-Additionally, Ruth specializes in sustainability-related regulation (CSRD, SFDR, Green Taxonomy, CBAM), and their intersection with climate risk management and climate-related technological innovation.
+Additionally, Ruth specializes in sustainability-related regulation (CSRD, SFDR, Green Taxonomy, CBAM), and its intersection with climate risk management and climate-related technological innovation, with specific emphasis on developing curated strategies for non-EU corporations navigating this regulatory space.

-Ruth regularly represents business sector clients on complex regulatory matters before all relevant agencies and government ministries, including the Ministry of Environmental Protection, Ministry of Energy, Innovation Authority, Ministry of Health, Water Authority, Ministry of Interior and parliamentary committees.
+Ruth regularly represents business sector clients in complex regulatory matters before all relevant agencies and government ministries, including the Ministry of Environmental Protection, Ministry of Energy and Infrastructure, Innovation Authority, Ministry of Health, Water Authority, Ministry of Interior and parliamentary committees.

+Ruth Dagan (Dr.)